 Built on scrap wood, the tall and imposing wooden figure stood at a height of 15 feet.
 And each year, the effigy would grow until, in 1988, it stood a whopping 30 feet.
 It was also that same year that Harvey decided to formally name their summer solstice bonfire, the Burning Man.
 The burning of the effigy drew crowds of people on the beach.

 Why is Burning Man held at Black Rock City?

-To prevent another incident, the Burning Man was moved to Fly Ranch in 1997 at the Hualapai dry lakebed.
-It was also during that time that the city grid layout was first implemented as well as the ban on driving.
+To prevent another incident, Burning Man was moved to Fly Ranch in 1997 at the Hualapai dry lakebed.
+It was during that time that the city grid layout was first implemented as well as the ban on driving.
 All vehicles, according to the new rule, should remain parked throughout the event, with the exception of emergency vehicles, law enforcement vehicles, PVTs, approved mutant vehicles, and approved art cars.
-The ban on driving was to reduce accidents and preserve the bicycle- and pedestrian-only event.
+The ban on driving was to reduce accidents and preserve the bicycle and pedestrian only event.

 In 1998, the event was moved back to the Black Rock Desert’s playa with an improved arced city grid layout that mimics the original camping circle.
 A temporary perimeter fence was also erected.